Monthly Management Reports

 Any amount not repaid within 28 days after the day of the claim attracts a 25 per cent penalty loading (s38 PBR Act) and is a debt the Commonwealth may recover from you (s57 PBR Act) (note that 'claim' has a defined meaning under section 5 of the PBR Act, see Claims).

-The Commonwealth may also reduce the amount of public resources payable to you in the future to recover your debt relating to an incorrect claim (s57 PBR Act).
+Alternatively, the Commonwealth may reduce the amount of public resources payable to you in the future to recover your debt relating to an incorrect claim (s57 PBR Act).

 You may also experience reputational damage if your reported work expenses do not meet community expectations for what is considered ethical, in good faith, or justifiable (see Section 25 Obligations).